JeremiahKaren/35percent.github.io/heygate-regeneration-faq.md

 <img src="/img/energy_envrnmtl-services_lge.gif" width="300" align="left" style="margin:10px">Likewise, there is an entire [page here](/sustainable-development) charting the broken promises of replacement public realm and original 'zero carbon' biomass energy objectives of the regeneration.
 It also looks at the overall 'green' credentials of the scheme and shows how the entire Elephant & Castle regeneration footprint is going to be privately managed space.

-## The deal with Lendlease
+## Decant Costs
 * In July 2007, Southwark Council valued its 25 acre Heygate site at £150m[^1].
-The estate comprised 1,212 council homes of which 179 were leaseholders.
+The estate comprised 1,212 council homes of which 189 were leaseholders.

 * The Council spent a total of £51.4m emptying the estate and this figure doesn't include lost rental income or general costs associated with progressing the scheme[^2].
 The breakdown provided in [this briefing report](/img/heygate_disposal_briefing.pdf) to is as follows: